-About Theory Day:
+About NY Theory Day:

 The IBM Research/NYU/Columbia Theory Day is a semi-annual conference aiming to bring together people in New York Metropolitan area for one day of interaction and discussion on current topics in theoretical computer science.